 Can you apply paint on surfaces coated with lacquer or varnish?

 Yes, you can apply paint on surfaces coated with lacquer or varnish as long as the surface has been properly prepared.
-To prepare the surface, you will need to remove any existing coatings of lacquer or varnish and then roughen the surface so that the paint will adhere properly.
+To prepare the surface, it’s essential to sand down the lacquer or varnish coating to create a rough surface, which allows the paint to adhere effectively.

 In sum, you can paint over a wood sealer with the right type of paint and correct application.
 This can give your wood furniture or surfaces a new lease on life without having to strip off the old finish first.